Our Favorite Family Summer Activities in North Lake Tahoe

 Historic Donner Pass Trail (easy)

 This is an easy and unique hike through graffiti lined tunnels high above Donner Lake.
 Upon entering the tunnels you will feel the temperature immediately drop which is refreshing on a hot day.
-We parked at the China Wall Marker Parking Area on Donner Pass Rd. and hiked past the Native American Petroglyphs before reaching the tunnels above.
-A porta-potty is available at the parking area.
+Parking is available in a dirt lot across from the Donner Ski Ranch.
+Enter the first tunnel at the far end of this lot.

 Glacier Way Trailhead (easy-moderate)